Jacob-J-Thomas/IntelligenceHub/README.md

 - [Acknowledgements](#acknowledgements)

 ### Overview
 The main goal of this project is to enable rapid setup and development for AI-powered applications.
-It provides a structured approach to organizing code, data, and documentation, and includes tools for data preprocessing, model training, and deployment.
-The project is flexible and extensible, allowing easy addition of new features.

 Key capabilities include:
-- Simplified requests to AGI clients
+- Simplified request payloads to AGI clients using pre-configured agent/completion 'profiles'
 - Saving and loading conversation history
-- Tool execution (returning arguments or executing against external APIs)
+- Tool execution at external APIs
-- RAG database creation and utilization
+- RAG database creation and consumption
-- Basic load balancing and retry policies
-- A front-end template application for interacting with the API
+- Conversation persistence

 AI clients are resolved using a custom client factory, allowing new clients to be added easily by implementing the IAGIClient interface.
 This design also supports image generation from various clients, decoupling the image generation client from the API client.
+A similar design could also be used to provide support for multiple RAG services.

-For more information, please refer to the '[Features](#features)' section below.
+For more information, please refer to the [Features](#features) section below.

 ### Features
 1. **Saving agentic chat 'profiles'** to simplify client requests, and create preset configurations related to prompting and AI model configs.